 Then, you can target them with ads about the property listings they viewed but did not fill out a contact form.

 How to streamline your real estate retargeting campaigns

 LeadsBridge offers robust integrations and lead automation data bridges to set up Facebook retargeting automation for your real estate Facebook ads.
 This helps you bridge the gap between Facebook and your sales funnels, so you can nurture your audiences efficiently.

 With our integrations, you can create an interconnected marketing technology stack with Facebook ads to build trigger-based campaigns and improve your ROIs significantly.

 How Real estate agents can find new customers with Facebook Lead Ads

+So how to get seller leads on Facebook?
+Lead Ads might be what you are looking for.
 The results of Facebook Lead Ads are really amazing both in terms of conversion rate and cost per lead.
-In this section, we’ll explain how advertising on Facebook can help you create a successful real estate lead generation campaign and everything you need to know about Facebook Lead Ads: the good (which is almost everything), the bad, and how to fix the bad, thanks to LeadsBridge.
+In this section, we’ll explain how advertising on Facebook can help you create a successful real estate lead generation campaign and everything you need to know about Facebook Lead Ads: the good (a number of perks), the bad, and how to fix the bad, thanks to LeadsBridge.

 The cost of lead generation